-As a professionally trained researcher, for many years Anne served as the “voice of the consumer” in the private sector.
+As a professionally trained researcher, for many years Rep Stava-Murray served as the “voice of the consumer” in the private sector.
 She learned how to ask the right questions and use the combined intelligence of people and data to create the best path forward.

-As such, Anne will NOT accept "Madigan Money" for her campaign and is committed to ethical reforms across the board - from campaign finance to fair maps.
+As such, Rep Stava-Murray is committed to ethical reforms across the board - from campaign finance to fair maps.

 She knows what's at stake for the people who live here - in fact, she and her husband bought the house she grew up so they could raise their kids near family.

-Anne currently serves as a Commissioner on the Naperville Board of Fire & Police, which oversees hiring and promotions for the Fire & Police departments.
-A co-founder of the Naperville WMA (Women’s March Action), she has organized several events focused on increasing kindness & respect in our community and accountability & transparency for politicians.
+Anne formerly served as a Commissioner on the Naperville Board of Fire & Police, which oversees hiring and promotions for the Fire & Police departments.
+A co-founder of the Naperville WMA (Women’s March Action), she organized several events focused on increasing kindness & respect in our community and accountability & transparency for politicians.

 Before graduating from Dartmouth College, she attended a range of public and private area schools: Scott School (3rd-5th), The Avery Coonley School (6th-8th), and Benet Academy.